 - Gather up scrap supplies

 Gather your scraps and supplies!
-Heavy cardstock makes a nice solid backing that will hold up well to layers glue and paint.
+Heavy cardstock makes a nice solid backing that will hold up well to layers of glue and paint.

 Pillaging the recycling bin for simple shapes is a great exercise in repurposing!
 Plastic lids make the perfect fill-ed in circle stamp ( you probably even have lots of different sizes to choose from).
 A square plastic take-out food lid makes a great open rectangle stamp.
 Bubble wrap and mesh can be used to add patterns and textures.
 What can you find to stamp with?